 A postdoctoral position is immediately available in the Division of Pulmonary, Critical Care, Sleep, and Occupational Medicine in the Department of Medicine.
-Our group is interested in evaluating potential mechanism and therapies for pulmonary hypertension associated pulmonary vascular remodeling.
+Pulmonary hypertension associated with heart failure with preserved ejection fraction (PH-HFpEF) is the most common cause of PH worldwide, however, no approved specific medication for PH-HFpEF is available at present.
+Our group is interested in (1) evaluating potential therapies for the treatment of PH-HFpEF and (2) exploring potential mechanisms, with a specific focus on skeletal muscle-lung vasculature crosstalk, in PH-HFpEF.

 The Indiana University School of Medicine https://medicine.iu.edu/ is the largest medical school in the US and is annually ranked among the top medical schools in the US by US News & World Report.
 Please visit http://medicine.iupui.edu for additional information about the Department of Medicine.